14 cheap places to visit in Italy

 Within walking distance

-From Teatro Massimo, continue walking down Via Ruggero Settimo until you reach the spectacular Quattro Canti.
-The octagonal square with 4 baroque buildings and near identical façades is one of Palermo’s must-see sights and it’s free.
+From Teatro Massimo, walk down Via Ruggero Settimo until you reach the spectacular Quattro Canti.
+The baroque square with its four near-identical façades is one of Palermo's most photographed sights and completely free.

 Lisa Rivera standing inside Palazzo dei Normani